martincostello/dotnet-patch-automation-sample/README.md

 Both of the tools used to apply the Git commits write their commit messages in the same format as [Dependabot][dependabot] does, by including some machine-readable YAML in the commit message.
 This block of YAML includes the names of each package that is updated, as well as the [SemVer][semver-2] major/minor/patch update type for each package.
-This based on the approach used by the [dependabot/fetch-metadata][fetch-metadata] action that can be used to auto-approve Dependabot updates.
+This is based on the approach used by the [Fetch Metadata from Dependabot PRs][fetch-metadata] GitHub action that can be used to auto-approve Dependabot updates.

-For example, here is an example of the commit message for a commit that updates the .NET SDK:
+For example, here is the message for a commit that updates the .NET SDK to version `7.0.203`:

 ```text
 Update .NET SDK